Serving Families in Columbus and All of Ohio Whose Children Suffered Birth-Related Trauma

 Ohio law generally allows very little time to file a medical malpractice claim.
 Those who have been injured by medical negligence have only one year to pursue compensation.

 However, the statute of limitations is tolled (i.e., suspended) when the claimant is a minor.
 If your child’s birth injury is discovered before he or she reaches the age of 18, you may have additional time to file a claim.

 It is important to begin working with an experienced attorney as soon as possible if you believe your child suffered a birth injury due to the negligence of a medical provider.
 The birth injury lawyers at Colombo Law will investigate your case thoroughly and adhere to all filing deadlines.

 For more than 20 years, Colombo Law has been assisting clients and their families with complex personal injury cases.
 We understand the devastating impact medical negligence can have on children and their loved ones, and we are committed to pursuing fair compensation for you and your family.

 Birth injury claims are complicated.
 You should not have to worry about collecting evidence, calculating damages, negotiating a fair settlement, and taking the case to trial.
 The attorneys at Colombo Law perform these crucial tasks on your behalf.
 By doing so, we give our clients the opportunity to heal and rebuild their lives while we focus on pursuing fair compensation.

 Please call Colombo Law at (614) 362-7000 today for a free consultation.
-Our birth injury attorneys serve clients in Columbus and throughout Ohio.
+Our Columbus birth injury attorneys serve clients throughout Ohio.